ryanlath/jsonConfigPreParser/README.md

 ## Why?

 I needed a config file format for golang.
 I've used this, I've used that, I've rolled my own.
 In the end, JSON makes the most sense: it's well supported and familiar.
 But no comments?
 No trailing commas?  !@#$ that.
-Google search found a 10 year old [gist](https://gist.github.com/kurokikaze/1254281) that pretty much did what I wanted.
+A Google search found a 10 year old [gist](https://gist.github.com/kurokikaze/1254281) that pretty much did what I wanted.
 Thanks @kurokikaze!

 ## Example